Pembroke College Boat Club (Oxford): Coaching

 Recent coaches have included Ben Lewis, current Thames Rowing Club coach; GB coach Rob Dauncey and GB lightweights Chris Bartley and Simon Jones, and John Gearing (former-South African international and Master in Charge of Rowing at Radley College).

 Results

-In 2013, for the first time since 1903, the M1 Torpid maintained its Headship with female double Olympic gold medallist Caryn Davies at stroke.
-The Women's First Eight was the first to gain Headship from a mixed college in 2000 and held that position for four straight years; they are Head of the River again in 2012.
+In 2013 the M1 Torpid maintained its Headship with female double Olympic gold medallist Caryn Davies at stroke, and also gained the Eights Headship that year.
+The Women's First Eight was the first to gain Headship from another mixed college in 2000 and held that position for four straight years; they were Head of the River again in 2012 and 2018.

+The W1 Torpid achieved its historically first Headship in 2025 coxed by the three times World Champion and British Paralympic Gold medallist Erin Kennedy who began coxing at the club in 2011.
+The first women's boat also gained headship in Summer Eights that year.